FarukEfe/CNN-Robomaster-Armor-Plate-Detection/README.md

 Now, you're ready to run `Client.py` to test the performance of the model with your own testing set.
 So go ahead and run `Client.py`.

-### For Contact
-You can reach out to me on my McMaster email: yencilef@mcmaster.ca

-Or my personal email: efefrk30@gmail.com

 ABOUT THE MODEL
 ===============